 - Domestic Violence

-When seeking out a lawyer for defense after an assault charge, hiring someone with connections and relationships in your town is the ideal means of ensuring the most effective counsel.
-You need an attorney who can provide personal service and remain available, which is the primary focus of the lawyers at Harbinson, Brzykcy & Corbett.
+If you are seeking a Statesville criminal defense attorney for defense after an assault charge, hiring someone with connections and relationships in your town is the ideal means of ensuring the most effective counsel.
+You need a defense attorney who can provide personal service and remain available, which is the primary focus of the lawyers at Harbinson, Brzykcy & Corbett.
 If you are facing an assault charge, call on our experienced assault lawyers in Statesville to guide you through the legal process.

 Dismissed State v.
 Aaron: